Huskydog9988/drop-docs/docs/advanced/building.md

 git clone https://github.com/Drop-OSS/drop-app.git
 cd drop-app
 git checkout main
-yarn
+pnpm
-yarn tauri build
+pnpm tauri build
 ```

 If the command is successful, you can find the generated assets in: `src-tauri/target/release/bundle`.
 You can find the AppImage in the `appimage` folder.

-If the `yarn tauri build` command fails, you can try adding `--verbose` to get the error details.
+If the `pnpm tauri build` command fails, you can try adding `--verbose` to get the error details.

 If you get this type of error: